1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“Lysenko exclaims
-with exaltation: “Aha!
+“Lysenko exclaims  with exaltation: “Aha!
 You came to relearn?””
 (Medvedev and Lerner, p.
 132)

-“Cybernetics was likewise
-declared reactionary, and remained underground until 1955.”
-(Medvedev and Lerner, p.
-133)

 “discredited merely on the grounds that they had been de¬
 veloped in the United States”